operasoftware/devopera/blog/_posts/2015-06-XX-installable-web-apps-add-to-homescreen.md

 ## Why?

-Alex Russell of the Google Chrome team has an excellent write-up called [Progressive Apps: Escaping Tabs Without Losing Our Soul](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/comment-page-1/#comment-25492) that explains many of the advantages from both a developer and consuemr perspective.
+Alex Russell of the Google Chrome team has an excellent write-up called [Progressive Apps: Escaping Tabs Without Losing Our Soul](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/comment-page-1/#comment-25492) that explains many of the advantages from both a developer and consumer perspective.

 Two more that appeal to us: